 Last week a dear friend was in tears because she had one more lash in what has been seeming to her like a whipping coming from the employment Gods.
 She has had a streak of bad money luck.

 My first thought was something that my friend Jodi once said.
-It is a quote I loved and think of often “If all you have are money problems then you don’t really have problems”. the idea being that money problems are more based in our malleable and transient wants and desires.
-There can be many solutions to money problems but things like broken marriages, family estrangements, disease and death of a loved one…These are problems that sometimes have no worldly solutions.
+It is a quote I loved and think of often “If all you have are money problems then you don’t really have problems”.
+The idea being that money problems are more based on our malleable and transient wants and desires.
+There can be many solutions to money problems but things like broken marriages, family estrangements, disease, and death of a loved one…These are problems that sometimes have no worldly solutions.

 I thought about this but I didn’t tell it to my friend because when you are in the throes of Financha-phobia or feeling like a loser because you have been fired, those problems SEEM insurmountable and that would have been useless.

 This is a simple drawing that illustrates the movement of life’s journey through our circumstances in the modern world.
 Sometimes up and sometimes down.

 Whether you chalk it up to the planets shifting in our horoscopes, our Karma unfolding, our biorhythms, or lessons that God or Goddess is trying to teach us, the fact is that our circumstances are continuously rising and falling.

 As much as we want it to look like this: